 - 8 ounces course ground beef ask for chili grind

-- 1 small can black beans drained and rinsed, and heated through
+- 8 ounces black beans drained and rinsed, and heated through

 - 1 TBS vegetable oil